Loading please wait

 comet

-Some planets have their own natural satellites called moons.
-It is the force of gravity that keeps the satellite in orbit around a planet, just as it is gravity that keeps planets in orbit around the Sun.
+It's the force of gravity that keeps the satellite in orbit around a planet, just as it's gravity that keeps planets in orbit around the Sun.

 the moon